glasgowm148/ergonaut-handbook/home.md

 - Buying digital art in an auction site
 - Create or support a raffle for a charitable cause
 - Creating Ergo payment links for goods and services you provide
-- Tip ERG or native ERG tokens across socials.
+- Tip ERG or native ERG tokens across socials
-- Secure profits using SigmaUSD.
+- Secure profits using SigmaUSD
 - Check out some on-chain metrics on [ergo.watch](https://ergo.watch/metrics)

 The Ergo ecosystem is under continuous development.
 Expect new ways to use it to emerge it in the future.